-Going by the dictionary definition, Motivation is defined as so; ‘a reason or set of reasons to accomplish something or behave in a particular manner’.
+What is motivation?
+The dictionary says, Motivation is ‘a reason or set of reasons to accomplish something or behave in a particular manner’.
 It’s a form of driving force we all have, which pushes its own pedal when it sees opportunity.

 For instance, when you see an ad for a new job opening and you happen to be looking for something new or different, doesn’t the voice in the back of your mind say, ‘why not?’